Travel Insurance Tips

 How and to Whom Medipac Discloses Personal Information

 Medipac discloses personal information only for the reasons listed above or if required to do so by law.
-Furthermore, as an insurance administrator it is necessary for personal information to be transferred to third parties in order to effectively provide our services and to ensure proper insurance coverage for our clients.
+Furthermore, as an insurance administrator it is necessary for personal information to be transferred to third parties in order to effectively provide our services and to ensure proper management insurance benefits for our clients.
 Examples of these third parties include (but are not limited to): insurance companies, insurance underwriters, medical investigators, medical professionals, emergency medical assistance companies (e.g. Medipac Assistance International, or other), financial institutions and/or others.
 Please note, however, that when Medipac discloses data containing personal information to third parties, the disclosure is subject to strict confidentiality requirements.

 Although attempts may be made to obtain formal consent to disclose personal information, consent is generally assumed to be implied by the client when Medipac provides its services to the client and/or where an administrator-client relationship has been established.
 In addition, where other individuals may be named as an insured emergency contact or perspective client of Medipac, it is assumed that the principal client has attained the permission to disclose personal information of such individuals.
 Consent may be revoked at any time with prior written notice by the client.